World Dream Bank

 Dreamed 2018/1/24 by Wayan

 She gets me mad.
 If you like doing charity, well, great.
-But urging everyone to drop their own goals and just serve?
+But urging everyone to drop their own goals and just serve, serve, serve?
 I got tired of therapists telling me "Art's an escape from intimacy, we're all human, people need people."
 Riiight.
 All.
-No introverts who get tired of people and need to recharge alone; no sociopaths who just want money, status, or power; no lovers who long to be alone with their beloved; no artists, scientists or inventors who need free time for visionary projects; no. Love and giving's all 'we' really want.
+No introverts who get tired of people and need to recharge alone; no high-achievers who crave fame or status or power; no lovers who long to be alone with their beloved; no artists, scientists or inventors who need free time for visionary projects; nope.
+Love and giving's all 'we' really want.
 At least it's what the cafeteria's serving--plop on your plate.

 I didn't realize even a mystic could fall in the projection trap, assume we all want exactly what she wants.